borfus/Simply-Scriptor/README.md

 ## Disclaimer

-I am not a senior programmer with 20+ years of experience.
-This program will probably have bugs!
-If you want to patiently submit bugs or make a pr, please feel free to do so!

 I do not condone cheating or any other malicious purpose this program might be used for.
 I am not responsible for your actions!
 Thank you!